minister19/RL_pytorch_shared/Diaries.md

 ### 2021-12-01 Shawn: works on DDPG.

 - For Q-learning, remember output_activation should be Identity.
 Though you can process the value afterwards, do not introduce other activation function.
-- done should be considered and learned once.
+- For all models, done should be considered and learned once.

 ### 2021-12-02 Shawn: works on DQN.